 Quartz is here to stay, but if you’re looking to bring this worktop into your kitchen, then you should first weigh up both the pros and cons.
 Read on to learn more about quartz and see if it’s the right fit for you.

-Quartz countertops offer a range of unique advantages, including their attractive aesthetics, impressive durability and ability to be stain resistant.
+Quartz solid surface countertops offer a range of unique advantages, including their attractive aesthetics, impressive durability and ability to be stain resistant.
 If you’ve been unsure about whether you want to buy quartz and perhaps need an extra nudge, dive into our list of reasons why quartz would be a good fit for you.

 Arguably quartz’s most defining characteristic is its beautiful appearance that provides a polished and refined look to the kitchen.
 Thanks to science, we now have a lot of flexibility in designing the worktop’s appearance.
 For example, using a ground crystal that’s coarse will affect whether the worktop is either smooth or flecked in its appearance.

-Another benefit of quartz countertops is that they’re extremely durable.
-The surface is non-porous, meaning that it’s a lot less likely to get stained or cracked.
+Another benefit of quartz countertops is that they’re incredibly durable.
+The surface is non-porous, meaning it’s a lot less likely to get stained or cracked.
 So if you’re the type to be nervous about spillage and stains, then you won’t need to worry!
 Quartz will resist spillage from oil, juice, wine, coffee and any other sources of stains in the kitchen.

 As we mentioned previously, quartz is non-porous.
 This means that microscopic pores that would exist on a surface made purely from natural stone are instead filled with crushed bits of quartz.
 When spillage inevitably occurs on these kitchen countertops, the pigments won’t seep in and stain the surface.

 But more importantly, quartz countertops are highly antimicrobial.
-Not having any gaps or spaces for micro-organisms to attach themselves to drastically reduces their ability to grow and spread.
+Not having any gaps or spaces for micro-organisms to attach to drastically reduces their ability to grow and spread.

 The actual material, quartz, can withstand high temperatures, but unfortunately, the resin and polymer fillers cannot.
 This means that if you accidentally place hot cookware on the countertop, the heat can melt the resins and lead to discolouration and permanent damage.